lioumens/UW-SGSA-Website/aboutus.md

 ### UW-Madison Student's T

 The "T" is for talk!
 This is an opportunity for us graduate students to decide who comes to our department seminar!
-We invite one speaker per semester to give a talk in the department.
+We invite one speaker per year to give a talk in the department.
 All graduate students in our department are invited to discuss and vote on who we should invite.
 The current voting and discussion is administered through [this Google Group](https://groups.google.com/forum/#!forum/uw-madison-students-t).

 ### Mid-Autumn Festival Picnic